 On a clear day, you can also see the Oki Islands from the observatory.

-We had about 15 solo energizing minutes on the deck before another couple came in.
+We had about 15 energizing minutes on the deck before another couple came in.
 We let them have their fun and started our descent down the tricky stairs.